 - Teenagers Guide to Better Health: Provides basic tips on healthy eating and being physically active.

-- Weighing and Measuring in Schools P-40152 (PDF, 1.69 MB): This document has been developed with the following objectives: 1) to help schools to be better informed when deciding whether or not to weigh and measure students; 2) to provide guidance and policy recommendations to schools that choose to weigh and measure students: and 3) to provide resources for schools to create environments supportive of healthy lifestyles.
+- Weighing and Measuring in Schools P-40152 (PDF): This document has been developed with the following objectives: 1) to help schools to be better informed when deciding whether or not to weigh and measure students; 2) to provide guidance and policy recommendations to schools that choose to weigh and measure students: and 3) to provide resources for schools to create environments supportive of healthy lifestyles.
 To order a hard copy, contact Mary Pesik.

 Physical Activity Resources